flutter/website/src/docs/cookbook/plugins/play-video.md

 [`ExoPlayer`](https://google.github.io/ExoPlayer/).

-This recipe demonstrates how to use the `video_player` package to stream a video from the internet with basic play and pause controls.
+This recipe demonstrates how to use the `video_player` package to stream a video from the internet with basic play and pause controls using the following steps:

-## Directions

-  1. Add the `video_player` dependency
+  1. Add the `video_player` dependency.
-  2. Add permissions to your app
+  2. Add permissions to your app.
-  3. Create and initialize a `VideoPlayerController`
+  3. Create and initialize a `VideoPlayerController`.
-  4. Display the video player
+  4. Display the video player.
-  5. Play and pause the video
+  5. Play and pause the video.

 ## 1. Add the `video_player` dependency